Garbaz/OCamlProseminar/ausarbeitung/Rust.md

 }
 ```

-To remedy this, the Rust standard library provides a macro for joining up multiple Futures, such that they are polled together when awaited.
+To remedy this, the Rust standard library provides a macro for joining up multiple Futures, such that they are all polled together when awaited.

 ```rust
 async fn one() -> usize { 1 }